 |1965||Tan Keng Koon, then a minister at Moulmein, planted the Upper Serangoon Church of Christ.
 Moulmein helped them to purchase the property with a substantial amount of money.
 It was later renamed Lim Ah Pin Church of Christ.|

 |1965 – 1968||Samuel Miao, one the key leaders at Moulmein, returned to Singapore after having received theological training in Harding Graduate School of Religion in Memphis, Tennessee, USA.

-As Samuel held different views from Ira, he was excommunicated and began his own church in 1968.
+As Samuel held different views from Ira, he was excommunicated and began Boscombe Road Church of Christ in June 1968.
 Most of the Moulmein congregation left to join Samuel.
 Only four members stayed with Ira, prompting him to return to the USA in embarrassment.
-Before his departure, he had invited the Hogan family to minister to the church instead.
+Before his departure, he invited the Hogan family to minister to the church instead.

 |15 Aug 1968||Gordon and Jane Hogan, together with their children Dave and Julie, arrived in Singapore after eight years of missionary work in Lahore, Pakistan.
 Their work was phenomenal and membership grew from the initial eight to about 300 by the late 1970s.|